Hey is that a soap box?: Sugar Babies and Daddies

 While I have already discussed Flanagan’s views on the sexless marriage, I will just touch on them briefly.
 Flanagan believes women are refusing sex in a passive aggressive way because they are doing all the work.
 Because it’s the women’s fault for doing all the work, it is her problem to fix and mend.
 I don’t agree at all.
 I think it’s a two person problem; therefore, it should be fixed by two people.
 Another problem with this chapter is her first mention that if men started doing the housework like we women would like (cleaning up the crumbs after the dishes, putting notes in with the kid’s lunches, ironing curtains), men would be demasculinized in our eyes.
 Ha.
 I know plenty of men that help out with the housework, and they are still very much men.
 I would almost bet they are getting more sex than the men I know who don’t help around the house.
 Not only can we not keep our men satisfies, we apparently can’t keep a clean, orderly house either.

 While Flanagan assumed stay-at-home moms could satisfy their men more than working mothers, she believes both women fail miserably when it comes to making a house a home.
 Working mothers just pass on these chores to cleaning women, and so does the average stay-at-home mom.
 Well, that was news to me.
-I can’t even think of another stay-at-home mom that hired a cleaning person (well, except me, for three months after Evan’s birth at the insistence of my husband and his administrative assistant.
+I can’t even think of another stay-at-home mom that hired a cleaning person (well, except me, for three months after Tornado E’s birth at the insistence of my husband and his administrative assistant.
 I fired her as soon as I could figure out how to run the household with a baby).
 It is here that I realized the Flanagan is not an average stay-at-home mom, but that she had the means to do more and that she didn’t actually understand the plight of ordinary women.
 According the Flanagan, stay-at-home moms go to the movies, the spa, to book clubs, leaving the house work to others, not even knowing the price of milk.
 I am certain that most women, especially those who stay at home, do their own house cleaning, do the shopping with a budget, mend shirts, and all the other day to day things that Flanagan loves but never does.
 She doesn’t understand the tedium of housework because she never did it.
 She NEVER did it.
 At this point, Flanagan should be fired as a sage for housewives.

 Then Flanagan moves on to discussing child rearing.
 After a chapter discussing the use of nannies in Victorian England, she then has a chapter about her nanny hired to take care of her sons because all the other stay-at-home moms have one.
 Really?
 Another interesting fact.
 From the look of the blogs out there, most of us can’t find a decent sitter for a measly night out with or without a husband much less another set of hands to take care of the children five days a week.
 In this chapter she talks about how inadequate she feels with her babies, and thank god her nanny is so good.
 The rest of us mothers out there have felt our moments of inadequacy deep to the soul, and we dealt with it and moved on.
 We were the ones that took care of the sick child, changing the sheets, bathing the child, calming the child, not someone else.
 Flanagan also mentions how she wanted someone in the house to make it loving and warm, like her mother used to do.
 That’s your job now, Mrs. Housewife.
 We all miss our mothers taking care of us.
 We make the bed so that we can return to it feeling warm and clean.
 We cook cookies to eat the dough and have the smell run through the house because it reminds us of home.
 Flanagan does not understand the desperate act of mothering.